vicinityh2020/vicinity-agent/docs/AGENT.md

 # Eventing

 Consumption services enable to read object properties by request.
-The eventing mechanism enables objects to publish the values of their properties (or whatever needs to be published) once, the value changes.
-So other object can be notified with new value automatically, without explicitly requesting it.
+The eventing mechanism enables objects to publish the values of their properties (or whatever needs to be published) once, the conditions are met.
+So other object can receive data automatically, without explicitly requesting it.

 The VICINITY eventing mechanism is implemented as publish/subscribe pattern.